Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 values, with conversion from one to the other happening at the syscall/dispatch boundary.
-Some values are identical (the `body` string is left untouched), but the object/promise identifiers must be mapped through the clist tables.
+Some values are identical (the `body` string is left untouched), but the object/promise identifiers must be mapped through the C-List tables.
 The kernel's `ObjectID(5)` may refer to a completely different object than Vat A's `ObjectID(5)`.
 Keeping them in different types helps avoid mistakes.
 (And note that Vat A's `ObjectID(5)` is probably unrelated to Vat B's `ObjectID(5)`).